-- 4. Rural Villages development of a limited nature will be allowed as follows: - i. within the settlement boundary where applicable of adjacent to as an exceptions or cross subsidy site as long as not greater than 15 dwellings; - ii.
-Or of limited infill and conversion of existing building where no settlement boundary.
+- 4. Rural Villages development of a limited nature will be allowed as follows: - i. within the settlement boundary where applicable or adjacent to as an exceptions or cross subsidy site as long as not greater than 15 dwellings; - ii. or of limited infill and conversion of existing building where no settlement boundary.

 Ambaston Barrow upon Trent Bretby

 Burnaston Cauldwell Church Broughton

 Coton Park Dalbury Drakelow Village

-Eggington Elevaston Foremark
+Egginton Elvaston Foremark

 Foston Ingleby Kings Newton

 Lees Long Lane Lullington

 Marston on Dove Milton Radbourne

 Scropton Smisby Stanton

-Stanton by Bridge Sutton on the Hill Swarkstone
+Stanton by Bridge Sutton on the Hill Swarkestone

 Thulston Trusley Twyford

 Walton on Trent